davide2894/sicp-solutions/1-7_part-one.md

    * guess = 1.0
    * x = 98765456789812345

+As shown below, (squareOfGuess - radicand) < 0.001 brings fails for very large numbers.
+Rouning erros happen for very large numbers.
+The real difference between between square of guess and radicand is greater than 0.001 due to the fact that the difference between two very large floating point numbers gets greater than that.

 | radicand (x)      | guess                  | good-enough?              | improved guess         |
 | ----------------- | ---------------------- | ------------------------- | ---------------------- |
 | 98765456789812345 | 1.0                    | 9.876545678981235e+016    | 4.938272839490618e+016 |